OpenStackSanDiego/SecurityServiceChains/Lab2.md

 ## Tear down the lab

-* Delete the webclient, webserver, netmon1 and netmon2 virtual machines
+* Delete the webclient, webserver, and netmon virtual machines
 * Delete the service chain components
 * Delete the network ports